toniliu672/ira-server/docs/mobile-quiz.md

     "answers": [
       {
         "id": "string",
+        "soalRef": {
           "pertanyaan": "string",
+          "quizId": "string"
+        },
-        "jawaban": "string" | number,
+        "jawaban": string | number,
-        "nilai": number,
+        "nilai": number, // 0-1 for PG, 0-100 for Essay
-        "feedback": "string", // Only for essay
+        "feedback": string, // Only for essay
-        "isCorrect": boolean  // Only for multiple choice }
+        "isCorrect": boolean // Only for PG
+      }
     ],
     "summary": {